 Does Spray Foam Insulation Reduce Noise?

-You will realize why open-plus-closed-cell polyurethane can not be ideal for soundproofing.
-It has high thermal qualities but lacks the bulk to absorb sound waves.
+You will realize why open-plus-closed-cell polyurethane may not be the ideal choice for soundproofing.
+While it has high thermal qualities, it lacks the bulk necessary to absorb sound waves effectively.

 The solidified foam produces a stiff substance that also obstructs absorption.
 Combining a tougher material alongside closed or open cells gives you enhanced resonance, while a softer, extra-airy substance dampens it.